kylevh/imsg-autorespond/README.md

 Simply extract the three files into it's own folder and locate the 'chat.db' file on your mac.
 Here you will find all your messages and chat_id.
 As of now this program only works with only having one target who you can receieve and send messages to.
 Locate the chat_id of the person you want to send and receive messages down and input the chat_id in both main.py and read.py.
 Make sure to type the phone number of your target as well.
+Script will show you what they texted and you can code your own responses to them.

 ## Contributing
 Pull requests are welcome.